autosportlabs/gaugeWorks/README.md

 gaugeWorks
 ==========

-a collection of gauge / chart controls for wxWidgets
+a collection of gauge / chart controls for wxWidgets.

+See the License.txt for more information on the license for this software